FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 So this is isn't your avg i told replit to code it project, but still if you are anti AI don't use this please.

-I will go into more details about my workflow for implementing knocker using roo code in a separate blog post because it wasn't easy to go so far with Ai.
+I may go into more details about my workflow for implementing knocker using roo code in a separate blog post because it wasn't easy to go so far with Ai.